Characters of the Half-Life series: Wallace Breen

-Dr. Wallace Breen (voiced by Robert Culp) was the administrator of the Black Mesa Research Facility at the time of the "Black Mesa Incident," the events depicted in Half-Life, but he was neither seen nor mentioned by name (he was instead always referred to as "the Administrator").
+Dr. Wallace Breen (voiced by Robert Culp) was the administrator of the Black Mesa Research Facility at the time of the "Black Mesa Incident", the events depicted in Half-Life, but he was neither seen nor mentioned by name (he was instead always referred to as "the Administrator").
 After the Seven Hour War, he "negotiated" a peace agreement with the Combine that saved humanity at the cost of enslavement.
 Dr. Breen was appointed as ruler of Earth – a puppet of the Combine, who have little physical presence on the planet.
 In his propaganda messages to the people in City 17 (dubbed "Breencasts"), he often refers to the Combine as "our Benefactors".

+Behind closed doors, Breen is shown to be a narcissist who is envious of Gordon Freeman's scientific achievements, with Breen's overall dialogue and actions showing that while he believes the Combine are a threat to humanity, he merely cares about "saving" humanity to ensure his own scientific legacy and to surpass Gordon's reputation.
+He doesn't care about the actual lives of the people he harms as long as his legacy is secured.

+Marc Laidlaw has gone on record stating that Breen's narcissistic tendencies and overall characterization were inspired by the main villain of Thief II: The Metal Age, Father Karras.

 The Half-Life 2 art book, Raising the Bar, has information that indicates Breen used, at least at one point of the planned story if not in the final version, a radio transmitter tower on the surface (i.e., not in Black Mesa) to communicate directly to the Combine and negotiate a surrender.
 Draft scripts for Half-Life 2 indicate that this would have been shown in an introductory segment to the game carried out through a series of projector slides.
 One of the slides would have shown Breen at the foot of a tower wearing a headset linked directly to it, with arms held wide and speaking to the skies.